-Students enrolled in two learning support courses who receive grade symbols of "S" or "IP" in at least one course are considered to be making satisfactory progress in their learning support courses.
-The student who receives grade symbols of "U" or "WF" in two Learning Support courses is not considered to be making adequate progress and will be placed on learning support probation and Financial Aid Warning.
-The student must satisfy that learning support requirement at the conclusion of the next attempted semester or lose financial aid.
+Students enrolled in two learning support courses who receive grade symbols of "A," "B," or "C" in at least one course are considered to be making satisfactory progress in their learning support courses.
+The student who receives grade symbols of "F" or "WF" in two Learning Support courses is not considered to be making adequate progress and will be placed on learning support probation.

-If a student does not complete requirements for Foundations-level English or mathematics in two attempts the student will be suspended for a calendar year.
-Suspended students may be considered for readmission before the end of one year if they can provide acceptable evidence that they have taken measures to improve their skills.
-There are no limits on attempts in co- requisite learning support courses.
+There are no limits on attempts in co-requisite learning support courses.
 The student enrolled in a combination of learning support courses and degree credit courses is subject to both the Academic Standards of Progress and the Standards of Progress for Learning Support.
-Details on learning support suspension may be obtained by contacting the Dean of the School of Professional Studies.